pharaox/carnalitas_x/README.md

 #### AI Rulers Having Sex with Their Slaves

-AI rulers may have sex with one of their slaves (or former slaves that are also *Slave Concubines*) once a year if they are attracted to them, via a hidden event.
+AI rulers may have sex with one of their slaves (or former slaves who are also *Slave Concubines*) once a year if they are attracted to them, via a hidden event.
 The chance of pregnancy is for the moment hardcoded at 10%.

 This event will fire also for the player if the *Make Love* interaction is disabled.
 If the *Make Love* interaction is enabled, the event will not fire, since the player is then expected to make love to their slaves and *Slave Concubines*.
 The chance of pregnancy for the *Make Love* interaction is hardcoded at 30%, as in the original Carnalitas.